GreyRook/code-with-style/docs/markdown/index.md

 ## Line Breaks

  * Do not add line breaks within paragraphs.
 There is no line length limit.
- * Between paragraphs have a signle empty line.
+ * Between paragraphs have a single empty line.

 ### Rational